Hexafoil: Construction

+The seven overlapping circles grid forms a triangular lattice, seen here with hexagonal rings of 1, 7, 19, 37, 61 and 91 circles.

 The pattern figure can be drawn by pen and compass, by creating seven interlinking circles of the same diameter touching the previous circle's center.
 The second circle is centered at any point on the first circle.
 All following circles are centered on the intersection of two other circles.

 The design is sometimes expanded into a regular overlapping circles grid.
 Bartfeld (2005) describes the construction: "This design consists of circles having a 1-[inch] radius, with each point of intersection serving as a new center.
 The design can be expanded ad infinitum depending upon the number of times the odd-numbered points are marked off."